 EPCglobal C1 G2 is the most renowned UHF RFID standard.
 It allows only for a single tag acknowledgment, even if the physical layer is able to identify multiple collided tags.
 This results in an overall reduced performance.
 Recent studies have focused on this problem e.g. [94] used the post-preamble proposed in [96] with a Multi Input Multi Output (MIMO) receiver to resolve collisions.
 The authors assumed that all the recovered tags can be acknowledged in par- allel.
 However, this technique is not compatible with the EPCglobal C1 G2 standards [11], due to this post-preamble.
 Therefore, their proposal requires a new RFID standard.
 Furthermore, acknowledging more than one tag in parallel would cause a new problem called “tag collision” due to the simultaneous recep- tion of multiple Acknowledgment “ACK” commands at the tag side.
 Moreover, this parallel acknowledgment will also cause Electronic Product Code (EPC) collisions at the reader side.
 The EPC packet is much longer than the RN 16 packet, so it needs an advanced collision recovery algorithm, which will decrease the system performance.

-To overcome these pitfalls, this chapter proposes a system that is capable to acknowledge multiple tags within a single slot, resulting in a significant increase in performance.
+To overcome these pitfalls, this chapter proposes a system that is capable of acknowledging multiple tags within a single slot, resulting in a significant increase in performance.
 The main advantage of this proposal is that it is compatible with existing EPCglobal C1 G2 tags and readers.
 Hence, our improved tags can be read by conventional readers without affecting the performance.
-Fur- thermore, existing tags can be read simultaneously with our improved tags by
+Furthermore, existing tags can be read simultaneously with our improved tags by

 89